 Exciton Scattering

-The mathematical intersection theory is developed in (Catanzaro et al., 2017).
-We focus on the intersection of a curve with the subspace of matrices with at least one eigenvalue equal to one inside the manifold of all $n \times n$ unitary matrices.
-The intersection theory was applied to conjugated molecules in (Li et al., 2014) and certain organic semiconductor systems in (Catanzaro et al., 2015).
+The mathematical intersection theory for curves in stratified subspaces of \(U(n)\) is developed in (Catanzaro et al., 2017).
+The theory was applied to conjugated molecules in (Li et al., 2014) and to organic semiconductor systems in (Catanzaro et al., 2015).

 References